 Transversus thoracis muscle

-The transverse thoracis muscle is an accessory muscle for respiration.
-It pulls the ribs crainally which supports expiration.
+The transversus thoracis muscle is an accessory muscle of respiration.
+It depresses the ribs which supports expiration.

 - 1. Gray Henry, T. Pickering Pick and Robert Howden.
 Anatomy, descriptive and surgical.
 39th ed.
 New York: Bounty Books, 1977